It's that time of year where we focus on accomplishing our academic goals.

 It is important to reflect on when and where you work best.
 There will be certain times of the day when you feel more alert and focused; plan your revision around these times.
 Creating a space where you feel calm and can avoid distractions is important.
 You could also alternate your study space to keep revision fresh.

-Having a bedtime routine is important for preparing for a good night sleep.
+Having a bedtime routine is important for preparing for a night of good night's sleep.
 This should involve minimising technology two hours before bedtime and limiting caffeine and sugar.

-It can seem like you don’t have the time to exercise when you are revising, but if you do you will be much more productive afterwards.
+It can seem like you don’t have the time to exercise when you are revising, but if you do you will be much more productive afterward.
 Exercising at least 30 minutes each day has numerous benefits for your exam performance.
-Exercise triggers the release of hormones like serotonin and dopamine which influence motivation and improve your mood, memory and attention.
+Exercise triggers the release of hormones like serotonin and dopamine which influence motivation and improve your mood, memory, and attention.
+You will process information in diffuse mode when you are exercising.

-Technology is an important tool for our revision, however we need to acknowledge that it can impact on our attention, focus and deep level thinking due to multitasking.
+Technology is an important tool for our revision however, we need to acknowledge that it can impact our attention, focus and deep level thinking due to multitasking.
 Dedicating time to revising without any technology will be beneficial, especially in the evening.

 Revision does not have to be done on your own.
 Remember to connect with other students.
 Teaching a friend or connecting with your classmates or teacher can be a useful revision strategy.
 If you are feeling overwhelmed or stressed, talk through your feelings with family or friends.